NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ![Figure 1.
 The Typical Pipeline](./tutorial_images/Typical_Pipeline.png)

 Such a process requires that users be familiar with Fortran files and be able to write (or provide) script(s) to perform file manipulations and create plots.
-At best, this effort is cumbersome.
-At worst, it excludes users who lack access to (or knowledge of how to write) post-processing scripts and/or Fortran code.
-CAP standardizes the post-processing effort by providing executibles that can perform file manipulations and create diagnostic plots from the command line.
+CAP standardizes the post-processing effort by providing executables that can perform file manipulations and create diagnostic plots from the command line.
 This enables users of almost any skill level to post-process and plot MGCM data (Figure 2).

 ![Figure 2.
 The New Pipeline (CAP)](./tutorial_images/CAP.png)

+As a foreword, we will list a few design characteristic of CAP:

+* CAP is written in **Python**, an open-source programming language with extensive scientific libraries available
+* CAP is installed within a Python **virtual environment**, which provides cross-platform support (MacOS, Linux and Windows), robust version control (packages updated within the main Python distribution will not affect CAP), and is not intrusive as it disappears when deactivated
+* CAP is composed of a **set of libraries** (functions), callable from a user's own scripts and a collection of **five executables**, which  allows for efficient processing of model outputs from the command-line.
+* CAP uses the **netCDF4 data format**, which is widely use in the climate modeling community and self-descriptive (meaning that a file contains  explicit information about its content in term of variables names, units etc...)
+* CAP uses a convention for output formatting inherited from the GFDL Finite­-Volume Cubed-Sphere Dynamical Core, referred here as  "**FV3 format**": outputs may be binned and averaged in time in various ways for analysis.
+*  CAP long-term goal is to offer **multi-model support**.
+At the time of the writing, both the NASA Ames Legacy GCM and the NASA Ames GCM with the FV3 dynamical core are  supported.
+Efforts are underway to offer functionality to others Global Climate Models (e.g. eMARS, LMD, MarsWRF).

 Specifically, CAP consists of five executables: